ImperialCollegeLondon/ReCoDE-penalised-reg/docs/4-chapter-2-solutions.md

 ```
 We see that after a certain point, decreasing $\lambda$ further does not provide any additional benefit, only adding more model complexity.
 Generally, we prefer to use the simplest model that is available, without sacrificing accuracy (a concept known as Occam's Razor).

-We can try make the `min.frac` value even smaller
+We can try an even smaller value of `min.frac`
 ```{r}
 sgl_model <- SGL(list(x=X,y=y), groups, type = "linear", nlam = 200, min.frac = 0.000001, alpha = 0.95)
 mean((y_new-predictSGL(x = sgl_model, newX = X_new, lam = 20))^2)